aelinadas/aelinadas/README.md

 ### Hi there 👋 I am Aelina

-## I'm a Coder, Developer and an all time learner
+## I'm a Developer and an all time learner

 - 🔭 I’m currently working with Scotiabank as a Co-op
 - 📫 How to reach me: das.aelina@gmail.com